swiftomkar/seneca-fast26-pytorch/README.md

 # Seneca

-This repository contains the PyTorch source code for the paper "Preparation Meets Opportunity: Enhancing Data Preprocessing for ML Training With Seneca"
+This repository contains the PyTorch source code for the paper "Preparation Meets Opportunity: Enhancing Data Preprocessing for ML Training With Seneca".

 Seneca is built on top of PyTorch and the TorchVision dataloader

 --------------------------------------------------------------------------------